luoj2/mlRECIST/README.md

   <img alt="PyPI - License" src="https://img.shields.io/pypi/l/dedalus">
 </p>

-mlRECIST is a machine learning classification algorithm (deep NLP) we developed that estimates RECIST outcomes from radiology text reports.
+mlRECIST is a machine learning classification algorithm (deep natural language processing [NLP]) we developed that estimates Response Evaluation Criteria in Solid Tumors (RECIST) outcomes from radiology text reports.
 This model is NOT intended to replicate RECIST or be used in clinical practice or trials but rather is a tool for analysis of retrospective data.

 This repository contains our open-source Python code for the model, example of the output (reduced data), and select statistical/ plotting files.
 We are unable to share the input data because it is protected health information (PHI).
 For details please see our manuscript: